How to Find a Therapist Who is Right for You

 • Style: Structured, client-led, etc.

 • Approach: The therapist’s theoretical orientation.
-Learn more about the different theoretical orientations here.
+Learn about my theoretical orientations here.

 All of the above are more specific ways that the therapist’s work will impact your treatment.